callum-hart/immutable-styles/docsNext/gettingStarted.md

 </div>
 ```

-You may have noticed 2/3 of CSS declarations – `margin-right` and `font-size` are the same for both normal and shining stars.
+You may have noticed two thirds of CSS declarations – `margin-right` and `font-size` are the same for both normal and shining stars.